dgrine/dotfiles/readme.md

 * [zsh](https://zsh.sourceforge.io) — Shell designed for interactive use
 * ...

-The configurations are maintained using [Nix](https://nixos.org/) with [Home Manager](https://github.com/nix-community/home-manager) and are actively tested on Ubuntu (22.04 LTS, 23.04), Manjaro and macOS (Big Sur, Ventura), but should work on any other Linux or macOS system.
+The configurations are maintained using [Nix](https://nixos.org/) with [Home Manager](https://github.com/nix-community/home-manager) and are actively tested on Debian, Ubuntu, Manjaro and macOS.

 ![Example of Neovim, Vifm and zsh running inside a Tmux session within Alacritty](screenshot.png)